MDIKXZ/Chemistry-Challenge/README.md

 The gameplay structure, question flow, timers, lifeline logic, and scoring system were carefully mapped out to create an engaging classroom experience.
 Every animation, sound, and interaction was planned to ensure clarity, excitement, and immersion.

-**3. Development via Lovable**
-The game was built using the **Lovable.dev** platform as a modern development environment for assembling and styling components.
-However, all creative direction, layout composition, design choices, color schemes, and gameplay logic were **personally designed and implemented** by the developer.
-Lovable was used as a **tool**, while the **idea, logic, and creative execution** were fully handcrafted.

-**4. Visual Identity**
-The project features a modern chemistry-inspired interface — animated molecules, soft glowing effects, floating lab visuals, and smooth transitions that make learning feel alive.

-**5. Smart AI Assistance**
-AI tools were used selectively for design inspiration, minor syntax checks, and UI optimization.
-No AI-generated code or templates were used; all game logic and flow were manually crafted by the developer.

-**6. Testing & Optimization**
-The project was tested and refined across multiple devices to ensure smooth animations, accurate timing, and seamless responsiveness.

 ---

 ### 💡 Features